Local H-Principles for Partial Holomorphic Relations

 The next Corollary is just a version of Corollary 8.39 in \cite{EliCie} for parametric sections of vector bundles and noticing that there are places where we can obtain $C^r$--closeness instead of just $C^0$--closeness.
 Its proof is exactly the same but using our version of the Mergelyan Theorem instead of the one that works just for functions.

-\begin{corollary} Let $X\to B$ be a holomorphic vector bundle over an Stein manifold $B$ with integrable almost-complex structure $J$.
+\begin{corollary} Let $X\to B$ be a holomorphic vector bundle over a Stein manifold $B$ with complex structure $J$.
 Let $\phi:B\to\RR$ be a strongly plurisubharmonic Morse exhausting function.
-Let $K=\{x\in B:\phi(x)<c\}$ be a sublevel set of $\phi$ for some regular value $c\in\RR$.
+Let $K=\{x\in B:\phi(x)\le c\}$ be a sublevel set of $\phi$ for some regular value $c\in\RR$.